 I don’t know if it’s a cultural thing but people just seem ruder.
 I was stepped on and bumped into so many times in the queues without any apologies.
-Then there’s the smoking everywhere.
-People pretty much smoke all the way up to the indoor portion of a queue or when they enter the actual ride, leading to cigarette butts all over the place.
-Cigarette smoke never fails to give me a headache so I spent a lot of time trying to hold my breath.

 I think the best ride was definitely Big Thunder Mountain, which is somewhat different but still very similar to the Disneyland and Disney World versions.
 Space Mountain was both good and bad.
 It felt faster and more “extreme” than the Disneyland version which I love (the Disney World version is really boring in comparison), but the seats were terrible in that you continuously bumped your head into the headrest so hard that we both came out with headaches and decided not to go again.
 The music was also very faint and boring compared to the Disneyland version.

 I’d say if you’re a Disney park enthusiast it’s definitely worth going once to check out the theming and the differences from the other parks, but otherwise I can’t say I recommend it.
 I do remember it as being more enjoyable the first time I visited, but I don’t know if that’s selective memory, if it actually has become worse, or if my visits to the US parks have set my standards too high.

 If you want to see more photos from our trip check out Henrik’s flickr.
 He was the photographer for pretty much all the photos except the ones he’s in.

 Anette’s Diner at Disney Village.
 Really pretty decor but very blah food and service.